PortWhisperer/CTFWriteups/index.md

 A few services are uncovered.
 ![tcpnmap](https://user-images.githubusercontent.com/15524701/43056876-6018ca72-8e04-11e8-9c9e-b6f5edcc0d1b.jpeg)

-This is my first writeup, and also the first writeup i know of for the GoldenEye box.

-This is described as an intermediate level box that it’s concomitant with some of the challenges in the OSCP training labs.
-I would tend to agree.

-The first step is to run an NMap scan against the system A few services are uncovered.

 I always recon webservices first.
 Some text appears on the index.html page of the HTTP server listening on port 80.
 When the text finishes printing, it tells us to login at /sev-home/.

 Before doing that, I spidered spidering the page starting off at index.html and wound up finding a few items linked.
 I reviewed the source, but terminal.js (linked via a `src` tag in index.html) turned up gold.